JulienPeloton/PySM/README.txt

  frequencies with a mbb spectrum using the spatially varying temperature and spectral index obtained from the Planck data using the Commander code (Planck Collaboration 2015, arXiv:1502.01588).
 Note that it therefore assumes the same spectral index for polarization as for intensity.
-All input templates provided with the code have already been degraded to Nside=256 and smoothed to degree scale.
+The input intensity template at 545 GHz has been provided at Nside=512.
+The polarization templates have been provided degraded to Nside=512.
+We also include a version smoothed to 1.8 deg  FWHM with small scales added via a Gaussian prescription.

 'synchrotron1' = Synchrotron:  A power law scaling is used for the synchrotron emission, with a spatially varying spectral index.
-The emission templates are smoothed to degree scale and are the Haslam 408 MHz data reprocessed by Remazeilles et al 2015 MNRAS 451, 4311, and the WMAP 7-year 23 GHz Q/U maps (Jarosik et al 2011 ApJS, 192, 14J), smoothed to 3 degree FWHM and with smaller scales added using the PSM code (Delabrouille et al. A&A 553, A96, 2013).
+The emission templates are smoothed to degree scale and are the Haslam 408 MHz data reprocessed by Remazeilles et al 2015 MNRAS 451, 4311, and the WMAP 9-year 23 GHz Q/U maps (Bennett, C.L., et.al., 2014, ApJS, 208, 20B), smoothed to 3 degree FWHM.
+We also provide a version with small scales added via a Gaussian prescription.
 The spectral index map was derived using a combination of the Haslam 408 MHz data and WMAP 23 GHz 7-year data (Miville-Deschenes, M.-A. et al., 2008, A&A, 490, 1093).
 The same scaling is used for intensity and polarization.
 This is the same prescription as used in the Planck Sky Model's v1.7.8 'power law' option (Delabrouille et al. A&A 553, A96, 2013), but with the Haslam map updated to the Remazeilles version.
 A 'curved power law' model is also supported with a single isotropic curvature index.

 'spdust1' = Spinning Dust: We model the AME as a sum of two spinning dust populations based on the Commander code (Planck Collaboration 2015, arXiv:1502.01588).
 A component